NLR launches its strategic plan for 2026 to 2029

 In the new strategy period, NLR will tackle pressing issues with a healthy balance between short-term and long-term research.
 The goal is to support the Dutch government and businesses in their search for innovative solutions.
 This strategy plan marks an important step forward for NLR, paving the way for a safer, more sustainable, and more competitive future for the Netherlands.

-The strategy plan can be viewed here (Dutch only)
+The strategic plan can be viewed here

 Latest news